Chisomnwa/SQL-Challenge-Case-Study-3---Foodie-Fi/C. Challenge Payment Question.md

 		plan_name,
 		payment_date,
 		start_date,
-		CASE WHEN next_date IS NULL or next_date > '20201231' THEN '20201231' else next_date end next_date,
+		CASE WHEN next_date IS NULL or next_date > '20201231' THEN '20201231' ELSE next_date END next_date,
 		amount
 	FROM join_table
-	WHERE plan_name not in ('trial', 'churn')
+	WHERE plan_name NOT IN ('trial', 'churn')
 ),

 new_join1 AS --add new column, 1 month before next_date